-In general all ".ent" files are created in the model editor tool.
+Generals all use .ent files that are created in the model editor tool.
 Exactly how an entity functions is largely up to the app using the engine.
 Entities can be background props, enemies, and pretty much whatever.
 For more specific information on the basic types that are provided in the default game setup, check the Game Scripting Guide.